 A Pink and Blue Sleeping Beauty Party

 We've seen our fair share of princess parties inspired by Disney.
-But while Sleeping Beauty — aka Briar Rose, aka Princess Aurora — is one of our favorite classic Disney princesses, she hasn't popped up on the kid party circuit much . . . until now (though we're guessing she'll get more popular with next year's release of Maleficent )!
+But while Sleeping Beauty — aka Briar Rose, aka Princess Aurora — is one of our favorite classic Disney princesses, she hasn't popped up on the kid party circuit much . . . until now!
 Suzanne Olvey of Fanciful Events used the cursed princess as an inspiration for her daughter's lovely birthday party, full of rose-topped sweets, a cake fit for royalty, and an awesome design-your-own-tutu station.
 "I wanted to incorporate the famous pink vs. blue fight between the fairies," Suzanne says.
 "The party turned out really special and so magical."
 Click here for all the princess-perfect details!

 A Bold, Candy-Colored First Birthday Party